emottk/USE1-VAR-Variables-Interpolation-Info/README.md

 	print "The weather today is " + weather
 	>> "The weather today is sunny!"

+Ruby uses the addition sign here to push these two strings into one!

 Variables can be assigned to any data type, not just strings.
 We can also interpolate integers inside strings:

 	year = 2016